U.S. flag

 Rupture of the proximal biceps tendon can be treated conservatively, while injury to its distal attachment usually needs surgical intervention.
 Patients generally recover successfully if they receive a timely diagnosis and treatment.[1][2][3]

 Distal biceps tendon rupture can be complete avulsion or partial detachment from the lateral side of the radial tuberosity.
-Also, intersubstance muscle transaction has been reported as in cases of a rope wrapped around the muscle (tug-of-war).
+Also, intersubstance muscle transaction has been reported, as in cases of a rope wrapped around the muscle (tug-of-war).

 Etiology

 Distal biceps rupture is from the excessive eccentric force as the arm is brought into extension from flexion.
-These activities include weightlifting, wrestling, and labor-intensive job.
+These activities include weightlifting, wrestling, and labor-intensive jobs.
 Proximal biceps rupture is generally not due to a unique mechanism of injury but is highly correlated with rotator cuff disease.[4]

 Risk factors include age, smoking, obesity, use of corticosteroids, and overuse.
 Rare causes include the use of quinolones, diabetes, lupus, and chronic kidney disease.